 Similarly, companies that are paying out 70 to 90 percent of their earnings per share in dividends are dangerous for investors.
 These companies are making investors happy in the short-term, but paying out so much of their cash flow means that they cannot survive a few bad quarters.
 If a company like Coca-Cola has a few bad quarters, investors do not need to worry.
 In contrast, a company with a 90 percent payout ratio will have little financial wiggle room to survive those bad quarters.
 Their share price will tank and the investor will end up losing much more money than they gained from those high dividend payouts.

 5. Trust the Basics

-The global economy is always in a flux.
+The global economy is always in flux.
 There are periods of sustained highs, but investors must remember that economic downturns are always around the corner.
-If the 2008 Financial Crisis taught us anything, it is the fact that all bubbles will burst eventually.
+If the 2008 financial crisis taught us anything, it is the fact that all bubbles will burst eventually.

 This is why long-term investors are encouraged to put their money in the basics.
 Trust companies that produce goods that are essentials to most people.
 For example, companies dealing in healthcare, packaged food, and basic utilities are preferable to flashy tech stocks.
 When people have less money, they buy the things they need, not the things they want.

 When considering the type of stocks to buy for significant dividend earnings, it is important to understand how companies go about distributing their earnings through dividend payments.
 There are four main payout policies that companies employ when distributing dividends.

 - Stable Dividend Policy: This is the type of policy you will see from most “blue chip” companies.
 They aim to produce stable dividend payments, despite their earnings performances in a particular quarter.
 For example, a company may have a fantastic quarter that exceeded expectations, but it will only raise dividends modestly to continue the intended trajectory.
 Similarly, a particularly bad quarter for the company will not cause its dividend payments to fall.